Speech, Language & Communication Assessment for Children

 Repeating speech sounds (such as, da, da, da, before saying ‘daddy’)

-What to expect in your child’s Speech, Language and Communication Assessment
+What to expect in a Speech, Language and Communication Assessment

-The informant (someone who knows the child well in the home context) will complete a case history with one of our speech and language therapists either via the telephone or face-to-face.
-This will usually take place prior to meeting your child.
-The clinician will take a detailed history of your child’s presenting difficulties, past medical history, developmental history, and family history.
-This lasts for approximately 30 minutes.
+The informant (someone who knows the child well in the home context) will complete a case history of your child’s presenting difficulties, past medical history, developmental history, and family history.

 A questionnaire will be completed by a staff member who has ideally known your child for at least 6-12 months.
 This information is used to determine your child’s presentation in their learning environment.
 On some occasions, a classroom/playground observation may be required.